crotwell/TauP/src/doc/sphinx/source/models.rst

 * ak135

   There is a discontinuity in S velocity, but not for P or density at 210 km.
-  The effect on travel times is small, but this odd discontinuity in S velocity at 210 creates odd reflection and transmission coefficients at this depth.
-This discontinuity does not exist in the ak135f models for velocity, but the 210 a discontinuity in the Q model.
+  The effect on travel times is small, but this discontinuity in S velocity at 210 creates odd reflection and transmission coefficients at this depth.
+This discontinuity does not exist in the ak135f models for velocity, but the 210 is a discontinuity in the Q model.

   ``
   210.000      8.3000      4.5180      3.4258